Sauerbraten

 - Let cool.

-- Cover the beef with the marinate and put everything in a large container for four days to a week in the refrigerator.
+- Cover the beef with the marinate and put everything in a large container or vacuum sealed bag for about four days in the refrigerator.

-- After a week, remove the meat out of the refrigerator and dry it off.
+- After a 4 days, remove the meat out of the refrigerator and dry it off with a paper towel.

 - Fry it until lightly brown in a deep pan or Dutch Oven.